The Utah Black Hawk War: Gottfredson, Phillip B

 The late University of Utah historian Floyd O'Neil explained, "There were no treaties made between the Indian people of Utah and the Church of Jesus Christ of Latter-day Saints.
 Only 'agreements' were made.
 At best, these agreements were divisive, designed to trick the Indians into giving up their land.
 They were not legally binding."
 See Black Hawk War Spanish Fork Treaty

-There's the Mormon version; then there's the truth.
-Today, Church historians' alternative facts suggest that the war took place between 1865 and 1872, ignoring the previous 25 years of Mormon savagery and laying all the blame on one young man, Timpanogos Chief Black Hawk.
+There's the Mormon version; then there's the Native American version.
+Today, LDS historians' alternative facts suggest that the war took place between 1865 and 1872, ignoring the previous 25 years of Mormon savagery and laying all the blame on one young man, Timpanogos Chief Black Hawk.
 1866 was a lousy year for the young Chief, who was barely in his 30s.
 In June of '66, his father, Sanpitch, who was principal Chief at the time, had been held captive for 6 months and then was murdered by Dolf Bennett.
 In the same month, Black Hawk was shot by James E. Snow at the Gravelly Ford Battle while trying to rescue a fallen warrior, Whitehorse.
 It never was Black Hawk's war.
 From 1866 until he died in 1870, Black Hawk and his uncle Tabby campaigned for peace.
 The moment when Brigham Young signed the order in 1849 to exterminate the Timpanogos Nation, it became Brigham Young's War.
 There wasn't any 'Indian Problem' until the Mormons came.
 Then, there was a Mormon problem.
 It's time to challenge these historical inaccuracies and reevaluate the narrative.
 See Black Hawk Meets With Tabby

 According to Cornell Law School, "The concept of settler colonialism can be defined as a system of oppression based on genocide and colonialism, that aims to displace a population of a nation (oftentimes indigenous people) and replace it with a new settler population.
 Settler colonialism finds its foundations on a system of power perpetuated by settlers that represses indigenous people’s rights and cultures by erasing it and replacing it by their own."
 See Cornell Law School definition of settler colonialism.